michelle3211/311project/project-proposal/project-proposal.md

 Name:       Michelle Wilson
 ugrad ID:   a2d0b
 Student ID: 60855087
 Email:      m888wilson@gmail.com

 Name:       Cecile Leung
-ugrad ID:   TODO
+ugrad ID:   o8r6
-Student ID: TODO
+Student ID: 90600974
-Email:
+Email:      cecilephl@gmail.com

 Name:       Norman Sue
 ugrad ID:   h0e9
 Student ID: 20396131
-Email
+Email       normansue3@gmail.com

-# Proposal Notes (Work-in-progress)

 # Things we've agreed upon:

+For our project, we're choosing option number 3.

+The language we're exploring is TypeScript.

 - Writing something in TypeScript and then writing something in JavaScript to compare
 - Web development

-- Who's doing what?
 - Everybody is going to write some TS

-## Background Research
+## `project-background`

-Things to research and write about:

-- Type safety of TS versus JS
+The following sections list the TypeScript topics that we'll research.
+After doing individual reading, we will meet before the weekend to figure out how to put it together.
+We will write our research in separate text files and then combine it and format it for the research report by November 12.
+We will include snippets of code to demonstrate our understanding of the language features.

+### Michelle

 - Basic Types
 - Interfaces
 - Classes

+### Cecile

+- Generics
+- Mixins

+### Ashley

 - Namespaces and Modules
 - Functions

-    - Generics
-- Mixins
+### Ray

 - Type Inference
+- Writing Definition (.d.ts) Files

+### Norman

 - Type Compatibility
-- Writing Definition (.d.ts) Files
-- how TS preserves runtime behavior of all JavaScript code
+- How TS preserves runtime behavior of all JavaScript code

-- How does TS align with current and future ECMAScript 6 proposals.
+- How does TS align with current and future ECMAScript 6 proposals

+## `project-plan-proof`

+- Creating the TS classes with the type definition files to showcase all the features of the language that we want to use in the 100% deliverable.

+## Poster

+## `project-final`

+Tasks:

+- Comparison with JavaScript version.

 ## Web app topic

 Our goal is to use more of the TS-specific features for our webapp.